ahorn/smt-kit/README.md

 msat_solver.add(lhs != rhs);
 assert(smt::unsat == msat_solver.check());
 ```

+The compiler will check the arguments of SMT functions at compile-time.
+For example, the above example will not compile if the SMT constant `y`
+were to be an integer.
+However, these compile-time checks do not apply to
+logic signatures.
+For example, when `smt::QF_BV_LOGIC` is specified but
+arrays are also used, there won't be a compile-time error.

 Several more examples including incremental solving, function applications
 and array logic expressions can be found in the [functional tests][api].